How to Start an Online Business – a Comprehensive Beginner’s Guide

 Subject lines are crucial – they need to entice the recipient to actually open the email.
 But avoid using trick tactics such as overpromising or exaggerating in the subject line – you’ll only leave the reader frustrated when they discover that what they were hoping to find is not in the email.

 Scheduling is important to ensure the customer knows when they are going to be hearing from you.
 Let customers know they’ll be receiving a weekly newsletter or a monthly update and stick to this timeframe – it’s just not credible for a business to not stick to its word.

 Sales and deals lose value if they are too regular – so emailing your customers every week with a new offer is not enticing or exciting for them.
 A big deal every once in a while is more likely to get opened than the same offer every week

 This is something every business owner needs to think about carefully, especially if you don’t have your own money to start up with.
-There are a few options we’ll briefly cover now:
+There are a few options:

 - Bank loan – Not easy to get, but if you can get approved you’ll have lower interest rates and longer repayment periods to play with.

 - Business overdraft/credit card – A great way to get the quick cash you need for your business, but you risk spending more than you can afford to pay back.

 - Crowdfunding – You’ll save time and money without having to go through a drawn-out application process, but you may not be able to get a large amount of funding from this option.

 - Angel investor – You’d have to give up a share of your business if you win an investment, but you’ll also have the guidance of an experienced entrepreneur and you won’t have to pay all the money back if you fail.